JumboHackApp/Application/README.md

 # 🏆 HopOffer – Connecting Students with Recruiters Effortlessly

 ## 📌 Overview
 HopOffer is a **student-centric job application platform** that simplifies how college students connect with recruiters both on-campus and in industry.
-With a **modern design**, an intuitive **swipe-based job application system**, and seamless **authentication**, JumboApp streamlines the employment search process.
+With a **modern design**, an intuitive **swipe-based job application system**, and seamless **authentication**, HopOffer streamlines the employment search process.

 > 🚀 Built for JumboHack 2025